PagerDuty/pdpyras/sphinx/source/contributing.rst

 reviewers by not requiring them to have the documentation-building tools installed.

-Once the pull request is approved, merge, then checkout main and tag:
+Once the pull request is approved, merge.
+Then (locally) checkout main and tag:

 .. code-block:: shell